 Strengths and Weaknesses

-The table below summarizes the strengths and weaknesses of Coca-Cola Europacific Partners PLC (CCEP) and Keurig Dr Pepper Inc. (KDP).
+The following table outlines the strengths and weaknesses of Coca-Cola Europacific Partners PLC (CCEP) and Keurig Dr Pepper Inc. (KDP) based on the most recent data.

 | Criterion | CCEP | KDP |